wjgilmore/vocabgiant_com/README.md

 	$ gulp watch

+Finally, keep in mind parts of this app are currently broken!
+This is very much a prototype, and I'm furiously adding new features to it while writing the book.
+I didn't want to wait for perfection to release it, since I figured quite a few interested developers could begin learning at least something from it now.

 ## Demo

 A (slow) Heroku-hosted demo is currently available at [http://blooming-temple-4225.herokuapp.com/](http://blooming-temple-4225.herokuapp.com/).
 Over the next few days I'll migrate it to the VocabGiant.com URL and ensure it has proper resources to run responsively.